alex1976/4Build/README.md

 # 4Build

-4Build is a repository focused on software tools and resources for the AEC sector (Architecture, Engineering, and Construction).
+4Build is a repository focused on open source software tools and resources for the AEC sector (Architecture, Engineering, and Construction).

 The project aims to collect practical assets that help teams:
-- standardize digital workflows
+- To develop software solutions
-- improve delivery quality
+- To improve digital flows
-- scale operations across design, engineering, and construction activities
+- To optimize workflows
+- to make deployment more efficient

 ## Current Repository Content